 Skills, experience, and education useful in running a barbershop

-While starting and running a barbershop doesn’t require a business degree, certain skills and experiences can increase the chance of this business being a success.
+While starting and running your own barbershop doesn’t require a business degree, certain skills and experiences can increase the chance of this business being a success.

 Barber experience.
-In addition to holding a barber license, a shop owner needs to have experience working as a barber to understand the challenges and nuances of this industry.
+In addition to holding a barber license, a shop owner needs to have experience working as a barber to understand this industry’s challenges and nuances.

 Active listening skills.
 A barber needs to be able to actively listen to clients to understand what they want.

 Interpersonal skills.
-Great interpersonal skills are a must, since any barber needs to know how to listen to customers and create an environment where they feel welcome and understood.
-The ability to make small talk and establish connections with people is important, since this can help to build customer loyalty.
+Great interpersonal skills are a must since any barber needs to know how to listen to customers and create an environment where they feel welcome and understood.
+Making small talk and establishing connections with people is important since this can help build customer loyalty.

 Attention to detail.
-A barber needs to pay attention to all of the details in a business, from the work they do for clients to the cleanliness of the shop.
+A barber needs to pay attention to all of the details in a business, from the work they do for clients to the shop’s cleanliness.

 Physical endurance.
 Barbers spend long hours on their feet, and shampooing, styling, shaving, and tending to customers is physically demanding.
 A shop owner will need physical strength, dexterity, and endurance.